Wallace accuses Sunak of trying to block ‘vital’ defence money as chancellor

 Ben Wallace has accused Rishi Sunak of trying to block “vital” defence money during his time as chancellor.

-In a series of interviews this morning, the Defence Secretary explained the reasons behind his support for Liz Truss, whilst taking thinly-veiled swipes at Mr Sunak’s record in the Treasury.
+In a series of interviews on Friday morning, the Defence Secretary explained the reasons behind his support for Liz Truss, whilst taking thinly-veiled swipes at Mr Sunak’s record in the Treasury.

-Mr Wallace told Sky News the Foreign Secretary recognises that “the threats we face every day” need to be “funded properly”, pointing to Ms Truss’ commitment to increase defence spending to 3% of GDP by 2030.
+Mr Wallace told Sky News the Foreign Secretary recognises “the threats we face every day” need to be “funded properly”, pointing to Ms Truss’s commitment to increase defence spending to 3% of GDP by 2030.

 He also said that without any prompting or asking, Ms Truss wrote a letter to the Prime Minister saying that defence needs more money.